Information for the public

 This list is not exhaustive.

-If you want to send your child or a child in your care, to an activity centre or provider you can call the Adventure Activities Licensing Service and they will tell you if the centre is licensed or you can check the register.
+If you want to send your child or a child in your care, to an activity centre or provider providing any of the above activities and want to check they are licensed you can check the register of licence-holders here.

-If you have any further questions about licensing, you contact the Adventure Activities Licensing Service and they will be happy to help.
+If you have any further questions about licensing, you contact the Adventure Activities Licensing Authority and they will be happy to help.

 Licences are issued when the Licensing Authority is satisfied that the provider's management of safety is satisfactory.
 Inspection does not include standards of accommodation or service.